Kyboza/NarutoOtaku/README.md

 NarutoOtaku
-This is a project still in progress but currently on pause for the moment.
+This is a project still in progress but mostly done.
+It is currently missing metadata and some npm packages for structure such as zod.

-Conscious Decisions
-Right now, I have not implemented metadata consciously.
-I plan to add that at a later stage, as well as more plugins for structure, such as Zod.
+Spinning loading icons for sections that load a little longer such as the forum is also planned to be implemented.

-THIS SITE IS A NON-PROFIT TEST PROJECT WITH THE PURPOSE OF DEVELOPING MY KNOWLEDGE ABOUT WEBDEVELOPMENT!
+THIS SITE IS A NON-PROFIT TEST PROJECT WITH THE PURPOSE OF DEVELOPING MY KNOWLEDGE!